ISS Research Project: Visiting International Students BIOL4226

 By the end of this course, students will be able to:

-■ Prepare a preliminary list of goals to be achieved during the project in collaboration with the project supervisor;
+■ Propose a preliminary list of goals to be achieved during the project in collaboration with the project supervisor;

-■ Demonstrate an understanding of the literature related to the research project;
+■ Critically appraise the literature related to the research project;

-■ Demonstrate research skills appropriate to the area of specialisation;
+■ Apply research skills appropriate to the area of specialisation;

-■ Write a cogent, clear and concise written report summarising their findings and/or the state of research in their chosen field.
+■ Compose a cogent, clear and concise report summarising their findings and the state of research in their chosen field.

 Minimum Requirement for Award of Credits